About-France.com

 In order to stress that an action is progressive (i.e. ongoing), not instantaneous, French uses expressions rather than a specific verb tense.

-The most common way of stressing progressive aspect is to use the verb phrase "être en train de" (litterally "to be in the process of").
+The most common way of stressing progressive aspect is to use the verb phrase "être en train de" (literally "to be in the process of").
 So to stress the progressive aspect that is conveyed through tense usage in the English expression "He's swimming against the current", a French speaker will say :

 "Il nage contre le courant", or "Il est en train de nager contre le courant".